SQream/sqream_docs/sqreamdb_on_aws/index.rst

 License
 =======

 #.
-Get a list of machines using your AWS console by filtering EC2 instances with the **worker** keyword and the environment name given.
+Get a list of machines using your AWS console by filtering EC2 instances with:

+	* The **worker** keyword
+	* The environment name given
+	* The `AWS instance ID for each EC2 <https://docs.aws.amazon.com/managedservices/latest/userguide/find-instance-id.html>`_

 #.
 Send the machines to SqreamDB to generate license.